davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 Thus, $g_{0 0} = 2 \phi + C$

-Let's continue this argument by making a series of auxillary points that will become clearer after we're done (Classic physicist move).
+Let's continue this argument by making a series of auxillary points that will become clearer after we're done (Classic ~~jerk~~ physicist move).
 Let's imagine we've placed a test mass $m$ at a certain distance $r_p$ out from the center of a planet with mass $M$.

 ![](https://www.tutorialspoint.com/cosmology/images/conjunction.jpg)